Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 What is Low Acid Coffee?

-Well, since coffee consumption has grown vastly over the last decade, more and more people rely on their caffeine fuelled beverage every day, That kick start out of bed in the morning provides that long lasting energy boost you need.
+Well, since coffee consumption has grown vastly over the last decade, more and more people rely on their caffeine-fuelled beverage every day.
+That kick-start out of bed in the morning provides the long-lasting energy boost you need.

-The definition of a low acid coffee is referred to as having little or very moderate levels of quinic acid.
+Low-acid coffee is defined as having low or very moderate levels of quinic acid.
 Therefore, the PH level within low acid coffee is situated much closer to neutral than what you'd find in regular brewed coffee.

 You could also describe this kind of coffee as being more gentle on your stomach which is particularly important if you're searching for speciality coffee that doesn't make you feel uncomfortable.